zero-to-mastery/Hacktoberfest-2022/README.md

 > Some repositories are ineligible for Hacktoberfest as they aren't up to the mark with the event's values.
 You can find all **Zero To Mastery** repositories that are eligible for the event [here](https://github.com/search?q=topic%3Ahacktoberfest+org%3Azero-to-mastery+fork%3Atrue).

-**Remember, you only need to make 4 pull requests to one of these open source projects in the month of October, and you get an awesome Hacktoberfest shirt!
+**Remember, you only need to make 4 pull requests to any of these open source projects in the month of October, and you get an awesome Hacktoberfest shirt!
 Let's see if we can beat the record from last year!!**